 Casablanca's coastal location moderates temperatures compared to inland cities.
-The city experiences a Mediterranean climate, distinguished by warm, summers that are dry and mild, damp winters.
+The city experiences a Mediterranean climate, characterized by warm, summers that are dry and mild, wet winters.

 The "Chergui," a hot, dry wind from the Sahara Dry land, occasionally comes to Casablanca, especially in late spring and summer.
 While its direct impact is less severe than in inland cities, it can bring unusually high temperatures and a dusty haze.
 Prepare for these rare occurrences by staying hydrated and seeking shade.

 Consider checking specific event calendars for Casablanca before your trip.
-Festivals or religious holidays (succeeding the lunar calendar) could influence crowd levels and business hours, regardless of the season.
+Festivals or religious holidays (succeeding the lunar calendar) could influence crowd levels and business hours, no matter the season.

 High Season (March - May, September - October): Weather most agreeable.
 Increased demand, leading to increased prices for flights and accommodations.
 Major attractions experience larger crowds.
 Shoulder Season (November, February, June): Fewer crowds than high season.
 Prices for flights and lodging may stand lower.
 Weather generally good.
 November brings cooler temperatures and some rain, while February signals the wet season's end.
 June starts to warm but remains manageable before intense heat.
 Low Season (July - August, December - January): Significantly lower prices for flights and hotels.
-Tourist figures lowest, which makes for a more intimate experience at popular sites.
+Number of visitors lowest, making for a more intimate experience at popular sites.
 July and August bring very hot temperatures and high moisture levels.
 December and January stand as the coolest and rainiest months.

 Obtain a visa in advance.

-Complete application, submit passport and pictures, proof of where you're staying/flight, sufficient money, travel insurance.
+Complete application, submit passport plus images, proof of accommodation/flight, sufficient money, travel insurance.
 Contact consulate for details.

-Processing times vary; apply far in advance of travel.
+Processing times are different; apply well in advance of travel.

 For all travelers upon entry.

-Passport (valid 6+ months beyond departure), spare passport-passport-sized photos, proof of sufficient funds, return/onward ticket.
+Passport (valid 6+ months beyond departure), spare passport-sized photos, proof of sufficient funds, return/onward ticket.

 You may need to complete one; retain the exit portion.